 How to get lower car insurance estimates

-If you find that car insurance calculators are giving you high estimates for the amount of coverage you want, there are a few ways that you can bring down your rates and still get the protection you need.
+If car insurance calculators are only showing you high rates for the amount of coverage you want, there are ways to lower your car insurance estimates without sacrificing any of the protection you need.

-Compare rates from multiple companies: By getting quotes from more than one company before you buy, you can make sure that you're getting the best and cheapest rates in your area.
+1. Compare rates from multiple companies By getting quotes from more than one company before you buy, you can make sure that you're getting the best and cheapest rates in your area.

-Check for insurance discounts: Nearly every insurance company will offer you at least a few ways to save on coverage.
+2. Check for insurance discounts Nearly every insurance company will offer you at least a few ways to save on coverage.
 Some discounts are relatively easy to qualify for, including switching to paperless billing, requesting a quote online, and paying your premiums electronically.

-Avoid accidents and traffic violations: While you're likely to get higher premiums from insurance rate estimators if you have an accident or ticket on your record, your rates will get more affordable over time as long as you remain a safe driver.
+3. Avoid accidents and traffic violations While you're likely to get a higher auto insurance estimate if you have an accident or ticket on your record, your rates will get more affordable over time as long as you avoid future incidents.

-Improve your credit: While improving your credit score can take months, or even years, your insurance estimates will be lower if you pay down outstanding debts and credit card balances.
+4. Improve your credit While improving your credit score can take months, or even years, your insurance estimates will be lower if you pay down outstanding debts and credit card balances.

-Bundle coverage: When you get car insurance and home insurance from the same company, you can often get significant discounts on both — savings of up to 20% with some insurance companies.
+5. Bundle coverage When you get car insurance and home insurance from the same company, you can often get significant discounts on both — savings of up to 20% with some insurance companies.

 What affects your car insurance estimate

-While the average driver pays $1,638 per year for car insurance, a car insurance estimator will show every driver different rates depending on a range of factors.
-Some of the details that go into your car insurance estimate are:
+The average driver pays $1,638 per year for car insurance, but what you pay will depend on factors unique to you.
+Some of the details that our car insurance calculator takes into consideration are:

 Where you live